isomerpages/dis-dotc/news/life-at-dotc/_posts/2023-09-18-post-Does Pinpoint Get the Point? Insights on our First User Testing Session.md

 Pinpoint isn’t just a software; it’s a game-changer.
 With the insights derived from our user testing sessions, we are ready to make it even better.

 > If you are eager to join us in pushing boundaries and building what truly matters, we are actively seeking talented individuals – software engineers, UX/UI designers, and product managers.
 DOTC is where innovation thrives, and we invite you to be part of our journey.
-Click here to find out more.
+[Contact us](https://go.gov.sg/contact-dotc) to find out more.